SCB-TechX/saber_flutter_ui/docs/docs/core-components/buttons/primary-buttons.md

 # PrimaryButtons

-The primary button, derived from [ElevatedButton](https://api.flutter.dev/flutter/material/ElevatedButton-class.html), has rounded corners, padding, and a color that varies depending on the theme.
-If you need a full width button, use the sizebox widget wrapped around a button. sizebox enforces the child to match its parent size.
+The `PrimaryButton` is derived from [ElevatedButton](https://api.flutter.dev/flutter/material/ElevatedButton-class.html); has rounded corners, padding, and color that varies depending on the theme.
+If you need a full width button, use the `SizedBox` widget wrapped around a button. `SizedBox` enforces the child to match its parent size.

 ![primary buttons overview](/img/docs/core-components/buttons/primary-buttons/primary-buttons-overview.png)